secretstartups/handbook/releases/index.html.md

 - Resolving a security vulnerability because process for security releases differs from the regular release

+#### Labels indicating inclusion in upcoming Self-managed release

-As a merge request is included in self-managed releases, it will receive the `released::candidate` label when the release candidate it is included in is deployed to [pre.gitlab.com].
+As a merge request is included in self-managed release candidates (RC), it will receive the `released::candidate` label when the release candidate it is included in is deployed to [pre.gitlab.com].
 See ["What is a release candidate and when are they created?"](#what-is-a-release-candidate-and-when-are-they-created) for more information on release candidates.
+This label indicates that the MR will most likely be included in the upcoming Self-managed release.

-A merge request will receive the `released::published` label when included in a packaged release, such as `13.6.0` or `13.5.2`, and deployed to [release.gitlab.net] for both automated and manual testing.
+A merge request will receive the `released::published` label (which replaces the `released::candidate` label) when included in a packaged release, such as `13.6.0` or `13.5.2`, and deployed to [release.gitlab.net] for both automated and manual testing.
+This label indicates that the MR will be published with the Self-managed release.

 ## Frequently Asked Questions